catapela/exif-py/README.md

-# EXIF.py
+# Description

-**Version:** 1.2.1
+**Version:** 1.2.2

-Python library to extract EXIF data from tiff and jpeg files.
+library for Python 2.7 (python3 not supported yet) to extract EXIF data from tiff and jpeg files.

-Originally written by Gene Cash / Thierry Bousch.
+Exif.py was originally written by Gene Cash / Thierry Bousch.

 ## Installation